Sydney Metro Northwest

-Sydney Metro Northwest was a rapid transit project involving the construction of a rail line through the north-western suburbs of Sydney, New South Wales, Australia.
-The line included the conversion of the existing Epping to Chatswood Rail Link to metro standards and connects the suburbs of Rouse Hill and Chatswood via Castle Hill and Epping.
-The project was managed by Transport for NSW through its Sydney Metro agency and opened to service on 26 May 2019 as the Metro North West Line.
+Sydney Metro Northwest was a rapid transit project that constructed the first section of the Metro North West & Bankstown Line through the north-western suburbs of Sydney, New South Wales, Australia.
+The project included the conversion of the existing Epping to Chatswood rail link to metro standards and connects the suburbs of Rouse Hill and Chatswood via Castle Hill and Epping.
+The project was managed by Transport for NSW.
+The line is part of the Sydney Metro system.
+The completed Metro North West line opened on 26 May 2019, and was later extended to Sydenham via the CBD, which opened on 19 August 2024.

 Prior to June 2015, the project was known as the North West Rail Link (NWRL).
 Originally, "North West Rail Link" referred to the section between Epping and Rouse Hill.
 By June 2015, the name had been extended to cover the route of the original NWRL and the existing Epping to Chatswood railway line.
 In June 2015, it was announced that the entire project would be renamed the Sydney Metro Northwest.